toshi-search/Toshi/README.md

 ```

 Tantivy will merge index segments according to the configuration outlined here.
 There are 2 options for this. "log" which is the default
 segment merge behavior.
 Log has 3 additional values to it as well.
-Any of these 3 values can be ommitted to use Tantivy's default value.
+Any of these 3 values can be omitted to use Tantivy's default value.
 The default values are listed below.

 ```toml